kiwix/kiwix-js-pwa/README.md

 ## What about Zimit (Web Archive) format?

 Zimit is a service that allows any Web site to be archived as a ZIM, although there are lots of exciting pre-crawled Zimit-based ZIMs for you to use (see below).
 If you want to make your own, try it out at https://youzim.it/.
-The Kiwix JS **PWA** has full support for
+The Kiwix JS PWA and Electron apps have full support for
-Zimit-based archives as of v.2.8.5 using the open-source [Replay Web Archive reader](https://replayweb.page/docs/index.html), while the
+Zimit-based archives as of v.2.8.5 using the open-source [Replay Web Archive reader](https://replayweb.page/docs/index.html), and already support the forthcoming Zimit v2 format.
+Please note that most Zimit archives will require ServiceWorker mode, due to their highly dynamic content.
-Electron and other apps currently only support Zimit archives with largely static content (text, images, dynamic content will be displayed, but some content such as embedded video or audio may break).
-If you want to browse Zimit-based archives, we recommend you use the PWA.

 The Kiwix download library (available in-app) publishes a number of fantastically useful refernce sites in the Zimit file format, such as the **Ready.Gov disaster preparedness site**, the fascinating **Low-Tech magazine**, the **CIA World Factbook**, the **Harmony Project**